MENU

 The good news for leaders is that building trust has an unmistakable impact on financial performance for organizations across industries.

-According to independent investment firm FTSE Russell, cumulative stock market returns outpace the market by a factor of three for publicly held organizations on the Fortune 100 Best Companies to Work For® list.
+According to independent investment firm FTSE Russell, cumulative stock market returns outpace the market by a factor of three for publicly held organizations on the Fortune 100 Best Companies to Work For® List.

 The data is clear: Companies that invest in their workers deliver stronger financial results over the long term.
 Even better, those companies have the resilience to ride out economic downturns.
 Great Place To Work research shows that companies that supported key employee groups were able to grow during the Great Recession from 2008 to 2010, and have vastly outstripped the competition in the decade since.